-Since up to 80% of all a child learns is derived via their visual pathways – it stands to reason that if there is any interference in those pathways, a child may not learn to their potential.
+Since up to 80 percent of everything a child learns is derived through the visual pathways, if there is any interference in those pathways, a child may not develop to their maximum potential.

 1. Visual acuity

 There are many visual skills which are important for academic success.
 One of the least important skills is termed visual acuity (clarity, sharpness).
 This is the so-called 20/20, 20/400, etc., eyesight.
 All that is meant by the notation 20/20 is that a person is capable of seeing clearly at a distance of twenty feet.

 Unfortunately, how well a child sees at twenty feet away has little to do with how his vision functions at the reading and learning distance— approximately eleven to sixteen inches from the face.